Large-time behavior of the 2D thermally non-diffusive Boussinesq equations with Navier-slip boundary conditions: Proof of Theorem

-We begin with some standard notation.
-The signed curvature $\kappa$ of a planar curve is defined as the rate of change of its tangent vector with respect to the curves arc length, i.e.
+Before starting our analysis, we recall that the signed curvature $\kappa$ of a planar curve is defined as the rate of change of its tangent vector with respect to the curves arc length, i.e.